linda-seiter/cmsc115_2252/week3/week3_lesson.md

 ### Equivalence Partitioning

-**Equivalence Partitioning**, also called **Equivalence Class Partitioning (ECP)**, divides the input domain into equivalence classes based on the similarity of input values.
-Each value within an equivalence class should display the same output behavior as all other values in that class.
+**Equivalence Partitioning**, also called **Equivalence Class Partitioning (ECP)**, divides the input domain into equivalence classes, also called partitions, based on the similarity of input values.
+Each value in an equivalence class should display the same program output behavior as all other values in that class.

 The assumption is that for any single value _v_ in the equivalence class: